elsaghir123/Netflix-Movies-and-TV-Shows-EDA-with-python/README.md

 This project aims to build a movie recommendation mechanism and data analysis within Netflix.
 The dataset I used here come directly from Netflix.

-You can download the dataset here: Netflix Movies and TV Shows
+You can download the dataset here: https://www.kaggle.com/datasets/shivamb/netflix-shows/data

-Kaggle Notebook Link of this project
+Kaggle Notebook Link of this: https://www.kaggle.com/code/ahmedelsaghir/netflix-movies-and-tv-shows-eda-with-python

 This project will be consistently be updated!
 Welcome any suggestions!
 Let's get started!